CALL subqueries in transactions

 / by zero (Transactions committed: 1)

-When the failure occurred, the first transaction had already been committed, so the database contains two example nodes.
+Since the failure occurred after the first transaction was committed, the database retains the successfully created nodes.

 MATCH (e:Person)